shayanfp/shayanweb-admin-fontchanger/readme.txt

 Contributors: shayanfp
 Tags: fonts, admin, wp-admin
 Requires at least: 5.2
-Tested up to: 6.0
+Tested up to: 6.0.1
-Stable tag: 1.4
+Stable tag: 1.5
 Requires PHP: 5.6
 Donate link: https://ShayanWeb.com/
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easiest way to change WordPress admin font for farsi websites is using this plugin!
+Easiest way to change WordPress admin font for Farsi websites is using this plugin!

 == Description ==

-With this plugin, you can change you WordPress admin font to Shabnam font which is a good font for Persian (Farsi) language.
+With this plugin, you can change you WordPress admin font to Shabnam or Vazir font which are some good fonts for Persian (Farsi) language.

 You have to just install this plugin on your website and that's it!
-You can experience WordPress with new font!
+You can experience WordPress admin with new great font!

-And you can also change Elementor Editor font to have a greart experience in designing your website!!
+And you can also change Elementor Editor font to have a great experience in designing your website!!

+This plugin also provides a lightweight options panel and you can use it to choose between Shabnam and Vazir font and do some other settings for the plugin.

-Know more about changing WordPress admin font:
+Know more about changing WordPress admin font in ShayanWeb.com website:
 [تغییر فونت پیشخوان وردپرس](https://shayanweb.com/blog/change-wp-admin-font/)

 Checkout ShayanWeb articles about WordPress and having a great website! : [https://ShayanWeb.com/](https://ShayanWeb.com/)